Draw districts by population size

 If Esri Redistricting does not open, ensure your browser language is set to English.

-- Click the Sign in button.
+- Click Sign in.
 If necessary, in the Licensing Agreement, click Agree to continue.

-Esri Redistricting opens with the Open Plan window open.
+Esri Redistricting opens and displays the Open Plan window.

 - In the Open Plan window, click Create Plan.